software-mansion-labs/expo-brownfield-target/docs/manual-setup.md

 # Manual Setup

-All steps performed by the plugin can be also perfomed manually (e.g. in project that don't use Continuous Native Generation).
-The below sections cover manual set up of brownfield for iOS and Android (either using **Android Studio** or manually)
+All steps performed by the plugin can be also perfomed manually (e.g. in projects that don't use Continuous Native Generation).
+The below sections cover manual set up of brownfield for iOS and Android (either using **Android Studio** or manually).

 ### Table of contents